QS3H/Password-Generator-App/README.md

 - See a strength rating for their generated password
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page
+- Experience smooth animations when generating new passwords
+- Enjoy enhanced visual feedback for all interactions (copy, generate, slider, checkboxes)
+- Witness staggered animations for strength indicator bars

 ### Screenshot

 ![](./assets/screenshot.png)

+**✨ Enhanced with smooth animations and delightful micro-interactions for an improved user experience!**

 ### Links